Service-Learning is a key component of a Jewell education, and students can fulfill this commitment in many ways.

 - Preference will be given to proposals that are focused on the Kansas City metropolitan area and to proposal groups that consist of mixed gender.

-- Applications with be reviewed by the awards committee and recipients will be notified in early 2013.
+- Applications will be reviewed by the awards committee and recipients will be notified in early 2016.

 Weigh in on Public Policy Issues Online